Zarqa Jordan Travel Guide

 The older parts of Zarqa city center reflect urban development from the early 20th century.

-King Abdullah II's Mosque is a significant religious landmark, alongside other local mosques and cathedrals.
+King Abdullah II's Mosque is a significant religious landmark, alongside other local mosques and churches.

-Zarqa's their identity is strongly connected to its industrial and the history of the military.
+Zarqa's their identity is strongly connected to its industrial and military history.

 Note that military installations are not tourist attractions and should not be photographed.

-Zarqa itself is not known for breathtaking natural scenery within its city limits.
+Zarqa itself is not known for breathtaking the natural environment within its city limits.

 Local municipal parks provide recreational spaces for residents.
 They are not major tourist attractions.

 The Zarqa River runs through the city.
-However, near urban areas, it usually experiences pollution and is not suitable for recreation.
+However, near urban areas, it frequently experiences pollution and is not suitable for recreation.

 Geological features are not a prominent aspect of Zarqa's urban landscape.